msridhar/NullAway-wiki/Configuration.md

 Also, specific method annotations can always be overridden by explicit [Library Models](#library-models), which take precedence over both the optimistic defaults and any annotations in the code, whether marked as annotated or unannotated.

+### Perform Exhaustive Override Checks

+  - `-XepOpt:NullAway:ExhaustiveOverride=...`

+By default, NullAway relies on the `@Override` annotation to know which methods override a super-type method and thus must be checked for consistency in the nullness of their return value and parameters.
+This is done for performance reasons.

+In codebases where `@Override` is not used consistently, this flag should be set to `true`.
+It forces NullAway to check every method to see whether or not it overrides a method of a super-type.

 ### Optional Emptiness Check

   - `-XepOpt:NullAway:CheckOptionalEmptiness=...`